 A student will be given the opportunity to make up work missed due to an absence.
 It is the responsibility of the student to request and complete any missed assignments promptly.
-If a student will be absent more than three (3) days in a row, a parent or guardian should contact the teachers for assignments.
-Students have 3 school days for every one day of absence, excluding college visits, to make up work.
+If a student will be absent more than three (3) days in a row, a student and/or a parent or guardian should contact the teachers for assignments.
+Students have 3 school days to submit missing work for every one day of absence.
+The make-up time cannot exceed 15 school days.
+This excludes college visits.